 Park your bike at Valet parking while you enjoy the Festival.
 We may be a little early as your ride leaders are the parking crew.
 It opens at 11am.You are on your own to get back to the meeting place.
 It is about a three mile ride north on Isleta to O'Reilly's.

-The 2012 Local Food Festival and Field Day was a success with approximately 6,000 in attendance.
+The 2013 Local Food Festival and Field Day was a success with approximately 6,000 in attendance.
 A special thanks to everyone who made this event possible!
-See photos from the 2012 event.
+See our 2013 festival photo album on Flickr.